Tora! Tora! Tora!: Historical accuracy

 During a number of shots of the attack squadrons traversing across Oahu, a white cross can be seen standing on one of the mountainsides.
 The cross was actually erected after the attack as a memorial to the victims.

 The film also featured Mitsuo Fuchida (Takahiro Tamura) and Minoru Genda (Tatsuya Mihashi) asking Admiral Chūichi Nagumo (Eijirō Tōno) for a third strike, but like many of Fuchida's post war claims this has been called into question.
 Genda denied making such a request and he and Admiral Ryūnosuke Kusaka both denied that Fuchida did.

 In the final scene, Admiral Isoroku Yamamoto (Sō Yamamura) says: "I fear all we have done is to awaken a sleeping giant".
 An abridged version of this quotation is featured in the 2001 film Pearl Harbor.
 The 2019 film Midway also features Yamamoto (Etsushi Toyokawa) speaking aloud the "sleeping giant" quote.
 Although the quotation may well have encapsulated many of his real feelings about the attack, there is no printed evidence to prove Yamamoto made this statement or wrote it down.
 Director Richard Fleischer stated that while Yamamoto may never have said those words, the film's producer, Elmo Williams, had found the line written in Yamamoto's diary.
 Williams, in turn, has stated that Larry Forrester, the screenwriter, found a 1943 letter from Yamamoto to the Admiralty in Tokyo containing the quotation.
 However, Forrester cannot produce the letter, nor can anyone else, American or Japanese, recall it or find it.

 Release

 The film had its world premiere on September 23, 1970, in New York, Tokyo, Honolulu and Los Angeles.

 Reception

 Box office

 At the time of its initial release, Tora!
 Tora!
-Tora! was thought to be a box office disappointment in North America, despite its domestic box office of $29,548,291 making it the ninth-highest-grossing film of 1970.
+Tora! was thought to be a box office disappointment in North America.
+Its domestic box office of $29,548,291 made it the ninth-highest-grossing film of 1970, with distributor rentals of $14.53 million.

 It was a major hit in Japan, and over the years, home media releases provided a larger overall profit.
 The film had earned in Japanese distributor rentals by 1971, becoming the sixth-highest-grossing film of 1971 in Japan.
+The film grossed a total of $3.15 million in Japan.

 According to Fox records, the film required in rentals to break even, and had done so by December 11, 1970.